Iretha/design-patterns/src/com/smdev/creational/abstract_factory/abstract-factory.md

 * If you are building a house and you want wooden windows, you have to contact a factory, which produces wooden windows.
 If you want PVC windows, you will contact a different factory.
 At the end, you will still get windows, but with different specifications.

+* If you have to implement a document system and based on the user input (document type), you should "calculate" and create a concrete instance of the document.
+The client doesn't need to know the concrete class of the document, but it's status and the it's unique (registration) number.

 * If you want to create a general API, that connects to a different data source and reads data.
 Depending on the input, the implementation may differ.